coruscateor/corlib/README.md

 ### NonOption

 Like an option but not optional.

 ### RcByPtr

-Compare and hash an Rc by pointer instead of value.
+Compare and hash an Rc objects by pointer instead of by value.

 ### RcDefault and ArcDefault

 Default trats for returning reference counted types.